 Stool that comes from your ileostomy is thin or thick liquid, or it may be pasty.
 It is not solid like the stool that comes from your colon.
 Foods you eat, medicines you take, and other things may change how thin or thick your stool is.

 Some amount of gas is normal.

 You will need to empty the pouch 5 to 8 times a day.

-Ask your doctor or nurse what you should be eating when you are discharged from the hospital.
+Ask your health care provider what you should be eating when you are discharged from the hospital.
 You may be asked to follow a low-residue diet.

-Talk with your doctor if you have diabetes, heart disease, or any other condition, and you need to eat or avoid certain foods.
+Talk with your provider if you have diabetes, heart disease, or any other condition, and you need to eat or avoid certain foods.

 You may take a bath or a shower as air, soap, and water will not hurt your stoma and water will not go into the stoma.
 It is okay to do this with or without your pouch on.

 Drugs and medicines:

-Talk with your doctor if you are taking birth control pills.
+Talk with your provider if you are taking birth control pills.
 Your body may not absorb them well enough to keep you from getting pregnant.

 It is best to empty your pouch when it is about one-third to one-half full.
 It is easier than when it is fuller, and there will be less odor.